 - Inspire yourself – any learning create a “dots” in your mind.
 Every idea is a connections of different dots all together but you never know when a new dot make a real difference.
 So collect them to not narrow your options

 This post was supposed to be much shorter.
-However the more I spent time on it the more I was convinced that showing whole process without making shortcuts like “ok, we know what we want to achieve so here you have final code and let’s briefly describe it” will give much more value to readers who come here not only to look for a solution but also to understand the process and learn.
-Furthermore I did not split this article for a separate 2-3 post series because that will ruin the whole workflow and the context of work (What are we doing now?
+However the more I spent time on it the more I was convinced that showing the whole process without making shortcuts like “ok, we know what we want to achieve so here you have the final code and let’s briefly describe it” will give much more value to readers who come here not only to look for a solution but also to understand the process and learn.
+Furthermore, I did not split this article for a separate 2-3 post series because that will ruin the whole workflow and the context of work (What are we doing now?
 Why are we doing it?
-Hold on, I got to remind the last part…?).
+Hold on, I got to remind you the last part…?).

-As the result the following article stays in one piece bringing the most value of it, in my humble opinion.
+As the result, the following article stays in one piece bringing the most value of it, in my humble opinion.

 Different ways of creating animation in PowerApps